 - Is it truly paperless?
 Can the system manage the entire lifecycle—from creation and approval to execution and auditing—without ever hitting "Print"?

 - Does it scale globally?
-Can you standardize procedures and permit templates across multiple sites and languages while maintaining central governance?
+Can you standardise procedures and templates across multiple sites and languages while maintaining central governance?

 - Is the audit trail indisputable?
 Does it capture who, what, when, and why for every single action, with tamper-evident digital signatures?

 - Can it provide real-time insights?
-Can you pull up a dashboard right now and see all active permits, overdue isolations, and compliance gaps across the enterprise?
+Can you pull up a dashboard right now and see all active lockouts, overdue isolations, and compliance gaps across the enterprise?

 - Is the user experience built for the plant floor?
 Is the interface intuitive enough for both a seasoned employee and a short-term contractor to use with minimal training?